hjwp/Test-Driven-Django-Tutorial/README.rst

     python manage.py runserver

 Then, open your web browser and go to ``http://localhost:8000/admin``.
-Let's follow the steps in the FT - enter the admin username and password, find the link to "Polls', and you'll probably see an error page, in yellow, that contains something like this::
+Let's follow the steps in the FT - enter the admin username and password (``adm1n``), find the link to "Polls' and you'll probably see an error page, in yellow, that contains something like this::

     DatabaseError at /admin/polls/poll/